keajs/kea/README.md

 # Logic stores

-Logic stores consist of 1) actions, 2) structure (reducer + selector + proptype), and 3) optionally sagas.
+Logic stores consist of actions, reducers, selectors and proptypes.

-Logic stores are connected through ES6 imports.

-Let's first look at a React component that uses these stores:
+Let's have a look at a React component that uses these stores:

 ```js
 // scenes/homepage/index.js - This the root component for the homepage scene. skipping some imports